-Several weeks ago I had a family party for Father’s Day, and my sister Valerie brought this Sweet Cabbage Slaw with Green Onion and Parsley.
+Several weeks ago I had a family party for Father’s Day, and my sister Valerie brought Val’s Cabbage Slaw with Green Onion and Parsley.
 Everyone loved this cabbage slaw with a sweet-and-sour dressing, green onion, and parsley!
 I’m a big fan of parsley, but I don’t think I’ve ever seen it used in a sweet coleslaw recipe like this and it turned out to be a great combination with the crunch of the cabbage, the sweet dressing, and the savory flavor of the green onion all getting along very well with the parsley.

-The dressing on the salad Val made had quite a bit of sugar so I wasn’t sure how this would work with Stevia Granulated Sweetener, but when I tried it I loved the low-carb and South Beach friendly version of the salad just as much as the original.
+The dressing on the salad Val made had quite a bit of sugar so I wasn’t sure how this would work with sweetener, but when I tried it I loved the low-carb and South Beach friendly version of the salad just as much as the original.
 And this recipe is ALL about the parsley, so if you’re a parsley fan go ahead and use more parsley if you’d like!